m-lab/website/_pages/tests/ndt/ndt.md

 ## Run an NDT Test

-If you are interested in running an NDT test, please visit our standalone speed test site: [https://speed.measurementlab.net](https://speed.measurementlab.net){:target="_blank"}
+If you are interested in running an NDT test, please visit our site: [https://speed.measurementlab.net](https://speed.measurementlab.net){:target="_blank"}

 ## History